-(This information was previously requested as RAI-2 in the NRC letter dated June 21, 2013)
+(This information was previously requested as RAI-2 in the NRC letter dated June 24, 2013)

 Please provide additional information describing how the final arrangement of the SFP instrumentation and routing of the cabling between the level instruments, the electronics and the displays, meets the Order requirement to arrange the SFP level instrument channels in a manner that provides reasonable protection of the level indication function against missiles that may result from damage to the structure over the SFP.
-If applicable, please describe what precautions will be taken to ensure the back-up instrument's sensing line do not become susceptible to freezing during cold outside temperatures.
+If applicable, please describe what precautions will be taken to ensure the back-up instrument's sensing line slope requirements will be maintained and that it does not become susceptible to freezing during cold outside temperatures.
+Also describe the arrangement provisions regarding how the back-up transmitter will be accessible for periodic calibration and maintenance.